idealvin/coost/readme.md

   The above table is the test result of one million info log (about 50 bytes) continuously printed by a single thread.
 The [co/log](https://github.com/idealvin/co/blob/master/base/log.h) is almost two orders of magnitude faster than [glog](https://github.com/google/glog).

   Why is it so fast?
-The first is that the log library is based on [fastream](https://github.com/idealvin/co/blob/master/base/fastream.h) that is 8-25 times faster than sprintf.
-The second is that the log library has almost no memory allocation operations.
+The first is that it is based on [fastream](https://github.com/idealvin/co/blob/master/base/fastream.h) that is 8-25 times faster than `sprintf`.
+The second is that it has almost no memory allocation operations.

 - **[json](https://github.com/idealvin/co/blob/master/base/json.h)**

   This is a json library that is comparable to [rapidjson](https://github.com/Tencent/rapidjson) in performance.
 If you use [jemalloc](https://github.com/jemalloc/jemalloc), the performance of `parse` and `stringify` will be further improved.

-  co/json does not support the json standard as comprehensively as rapidjson, but it meets the basic needs of programmers and is easier to use.
+  It does not support the json standard as comprehensively as rapidjson, but meets the basic needs of programmers and is easier to use.

 - **[co](https://github.com/idealvin/co/tree/master/base/co)**